727800350/note/cs/scheme.md

 ```

 - delete-file

-# Data Types, Values and Variables
-**latent typing**
-The term latent typing is used to describe a computer language, such as Scheme, for which
-you cannot, in general, simply look at a program source code and determine what type
-of data will be associated with a particular variable, or with the result of a particular
-expression.
-Instead, the types of variables and expressions are only known – in general – at run time.

-## Values and Variables
-**Primitive types**:
-include characters, strings, numbers and procedures.

-**Compound types**: allow *a group of primitive and compound values* to be stored together,
-include lists, pairs, vectors and multi-dimensional arrays.

-#(1 2 3) is a three-element vector

-In addition, Guile allows applications to define their own data types,
-with the same status as the built-in standard Scheme types.

-**all values in Scheme – carry their type with them**.
-In other words, every value "knows," at runtime, what kind of value it is,
-a number, a string, a list, whatever.

-### Defining and Setting Variables
-	(define variable-name value)

-For example(;; 表示注释):

-	;; Make a variable 'x' with initial numeric value 1.
-	(define x 1)

-	;; Make a variable 'organization' with an initial string value.
-	(define organization "Free Software Foundation")

-	;; change value, new-value can have different data type
-	(set! variable-name new-value)

-In general, however, **value and new-value can be any Scheme expression**.

-	(set! x (+ x 1))

 ## Procedures
 The value of the procedure invocation expression is the value of the last evaluated expression